-Commensalism a relationship between two organisms in which one of the organisms benefits, while the other organism is unaffected.
+Commensalism a relationship between two organisms in which one of the organisms benefits, while the other organism is unaffected. ("win-don't care")

-("win-don't care")

-Ecology: The study and scientific analysis of how organisms interact with one another and with their environment.
+Ecology: the study and scientific analysis of how organisms interact with one another and with their physical environment.
 It includes biology, chemistry, earth science and physics.

-Ecosystem: A community of living organisms and their physical environment, interacting in a complex network or an interconnected system.
+Ecosystem: a biological community of living organisms and their physical environment, interacting in a complex network or an interconnected system.

 Endangered: A species that is very likely to become extinct in the near future.

 Epiphyte: A plant that grows upon another plant (Epi = upon, phyte = plant), rather than in soil.
-Because epiphytes do not have roots in the ground, and derive their moisture and nutrients from the atmosphere, they are sometimes called "air plants."
+Because epiphytes do not have roots in the ground, and derive their moisture and nutrients from the sun, air, and rain, they are sometimes called "air plants."
 Epiphytes are harmless to the plants that host them; they are not parasites.